-In assessing our conclusions on the welfare cost of the pandemic, three natural questions arise.
-First, is 5-15% of total wealth a reasonable amount to be willing to pay to avoid or curtail a pandemic?
-Second, how should one think about "five percent of total wealth" in terms of real-world values (e.g., dollars)?
-Finally, how do these magnitudes compare to other ways of assessing the cost of COVID-19?
+of total wealth a reasonable amount to be willing to pay to curtail a pandemic?
+Third, how should one think about "five percent of total wealth" in terms of realworld values (e.g., dollars)?
+Fourth, how do these magnitudes compare with other ways of assessing the cost of COVID-19?
+Finally, what are the ramifications of these numbers?